Angelica137/Bank/README.md

 ## User stories

+### Use case: A user deposits money into their account

-### User story 1
+# User story 1

-* As a user, when I deposit money into my bank account,
+* As a user, when I want to put my money away
-* I want the date,  amount, and my updated balance to be recorded
+* I want to make a deposit into my account
-* So I can have a record of my deposits and my new balance
+* so that I can keep my money safe at the bank

 ### User story 2

-* As a user, when I withdraw money from my bank account,
+* As a user, when I deposit money into my account
-* I wan to the date, amount, and my updated balance to be recorded
+* I want the date, amount and my updated balance to be recorded
-* So that I can have a record of my withdrawals and the my new balnce
+* so I can know how much money I got and why

+### Use case: A user withdraws money into their account

 ### User story 3

+* As a user, when I want to use my money
+* I want to make a withdrawal from my account
+* so that I can spend my cash

+### User story 4
+* As a user, when I withdraw money from my account
+* I want the date, amount and my updated balance to be recorded
+* so I can know how much money I got an why

+### Use case: print statement

-* As a user, when I want to know what transactions have I performed into my account
+* As a user, when I want to know a history of my transactions
-* I want to be able see each transaction with its amount, date and how it affected my overall balance
+* I want to be able to get a statement with all my transactions
-* so that I can know if the balance and transactions match what I was expecting
+* so I can know what is going on with my  money

 ## Class diagram